stefanomarangoni495/AML_project_StefanoMarangoni/README.md

-# Advanced Machine Learning project
+# Applied Machine Learning project

 The aim of the following work is to create a deep neural network, precisely a deep convolutional network, and compare its performance depending on the